-Folks, don't do it.
-Don't even try it.
-Unless you're already a florist, can clone yourself, or have a time-turner Hermione Granger style, there isn't enough time in your life to do your own wedding flowers.
-Once you read everything that goes into a day on the job with Stephanie, owner of The Blue Daisy Floral Designs (also one of my first featured vendors!), you'll agree!
+Folks, don’t do it.
+Don’t even try it.
+Unless you’re already a florist, can clone yourself, or have a time-turner Hermione Granger style, there isn’t enough time in your life to do your own wedding flowers.
+Once you read everything that goes into a day on the job with Stephanie, owner of The Blue Daisy Floral Designs, you’ll agree!

 Not only is it a HUGE endeavor time-wise, but it also takes a TON of skill and flower know-how.
 You can’t really just go to Trader Joe’s, pick up a bunch of bouquets, and make some pretty centerpieces.
 Well…I mean you could…theoretically.
 I did this for my own bridal shower.
 But then you’ll end up with centerpieces that look like the ones I had at my bridal shower…and no one wants that.